Swastika: Media

-In 2010, Microsoft officially spoke out against use of the swastika by players of the first-person shooter Call of Duty: Black Ops.
-In Black Ops, players are allowed to customise their name tags to represent whatever they want.
+In 2010, Microsoft officially spoke out against players of the first-person shooter Call of Duty: Black Ops using the swastika.
+In Black Ops, players can customise their name tags to represent whatever they want.
 The swastika can be created and used, but Stephen Toulouse, director of Xbox Live policy and enforcement, said players with the symbol on their name tag will be banned (if someone reports it as inappropriate) from Xbox Live.

-In the Indiana Jones Stunt Spectacular at Disney Hollywood Studios in Florida, the swastikas on German trucks, aircraft and actor uniforms in the re-enactment of a scene from Raiders of the Lost Ark were removed in 2004.
+In the Indiana Jones Stunt Spectacular at Disney Hollywood Studios in Florida, the swastikas on German trucks, aircraft, and actor uniforms in the re-enactment of a scene from Raiders of the Lost Ark were removed in 2004.

 Use by neo-Nazis

 As with many neo-Nazi groups across the world, the American Nazi Party used the swastika as part of its flag before its first dissolution in 1967.
 The symbol was chosen by the organisation's founder, George Lincoln Rockwell.
 It was "re-used" by successor organisations in 1983, without the publicity Rockwell's organisation enjoyed.

 The swastika, in various iconographic forms, is one of the hate symbols identified in use as graffiti in US schools, and is described as such in a 1999 US Department of Education document, "Responding to Hate at School: A Guide for Teachers, Counsellors and Administrators", edited by Jim Carnes, which provides advice to educators on how to support students targeted by such hate symbols and address hate graffiti.
 Examples given show that it is often used alongside other white supremacist symbols, such as those of the Ku Klux Klan, and note a "three-bladed" variation used by skinheads, white supremacists, and "some South African extremist groups".

 The neo-Nazi Russian National Unity group's branch in Estonia is officially registered under the name "Kolovrat" and published an extremist newspaper in 2001 under the same name.
 A criminal investigation found the paper included an array of racial epithets.
 One Narva resident was sentenced to one year in jail for distribution of Kolovrat.
 The Kolovrat has since been used by the Rusich Battalion, a Russian militant group known for its operation during the war in Donbas.
 In 2014 and 2015, members of the Ukrainian Azov Regiment were seen with swastika tattoos.

 Logo of the National Socialist Movement (U.S.)